Publications

 Ye Tian$^*$, Zihao Wang$^*$, Onat Gungor, Xiaoran Fan, Tajana Rosing

-Published in International Conference on Learning Representations (ICLR) (under review), 2026
+Published in International Joint Conference on Artificial Intelligence (IJCAI) (under review), 2026

 DailyLLM: Context-Aware Activity Log Generation Using Multi-Modal Sensors and LLMs